 The data can be accessed in two different ways:

-- AppsFlyer generates an AWS principle (ARN in Amazon terms) under our account and generate AWSKey and AWSSecret credentials for that principle.
+AppsFlyer generates an AWS principle (ARN in Amazon terms) under our account and generate AWSKey and AWSSecret credentials for that principle.
 We then set a policy to allow that principle to both browse and retrieve files from the bucket.
-Once you get the credentials from the Credential Details section you can access the bucket using any AWS command line tool as well as most FTP clients.
+Once you retrieve the credentials from the Credential Details section you can access the bucket using any AWS command line tool as well as most FTP clients.

 For AWS Cli Tools, perform the following steps: